HariSekhon/DevOps-Bash-tools/README.md

   - `cloudflare_ssl_verified.sh` - gets the Cloudflare zone SSL verification status for a given zone
   - `cloudflare_ssl_verified_all_zones.sh` - same as above for all zones
   - `cloudflare_zones.sh` - lists Cloudflare zone names and IDs (needed for writing Terraform Cloudflare code)
-- `chrome.sh` - opens a URL in the Google Chrome browser in a portable way between Linux and Mac for use from other scripts.
+- `chrome.sh` - opens URL(s) in the Google Chrome browser in a portable way between Linux and Mac for use from other scripts from args or stdin.
 You may want to combine this with the `command_return_to_current_window.sh` script when automating opening tabs
 - `chrome_bookmark_urls.sh` - parses the Google Chrome bookmark URLs and prints them one per line.
 Supports different profiles and querying specific Bookmarks subfolders.
 Useful to combine with another tool like `chrome.sh` to open all those tabs in a staggered throttled way in order to avoid overloading a website, which often results in HTTP 429 Too Many Requests errors and time banning
 - `datadog_api.sh` - queries the [DataDog](https://www.datadoghq.com/) API with authentication
 - `dnsjson.sh` - queries dnsjson.com for DNS records
 - `domains_subdomains_environments.sh` - for a given list of domains, deduplicate and print dev / staging subdomains as well as root domain for prod.
 Used to generate a whole bunch of Ad Tech domains and pixel tracker subdomains for a project.
 Combine with `markdown_columns_to_table.sh` to generate the markdown documentation for your domains and subomains per project and environment
 - `gitguardian_api.sh` - queries the [GitGuardian](https://www.gitguardian.com/) API with authentication
-- `firefox.sh` - opens a URL in the Firefox browser in a portable way between Linux and Mac for use from other scripts.
+- `firefox.sh` - opens URL(s) in the Firefox browser in a portable way between Linux and Mac for use from other scripts from args or stdin.
 You may want to combine this with the `command_return_to_current_window.sh` script when automating opening tabs
 - `google_maps_link.sh` - queries for a search string, returns the first hit and then generates a stable fixed place ID url to the result.
 Useful for sharing in documentation links to places like [HariSekhon/Knowledge-Base](https://github.com/HariSekhon/Knowledge-Base) Travel pages
 - `jira_api.sh` - queries [Jira](https://www.atlassian.com/software/jira) API with authentication
 - `kong_api.sh` - queries the [Kong API Gateway](https://docs.konghq.com/gateway/latest/)'s Admin API, handling authentication if enabled